I imagine the following is based directly or indirectly on the writings of Mark O’Sullivan, Mark Upton, Richard Bailey, Stuart Armstrong, and others.

 Beyond the debatable premise is the idea of coach education as a panacea for whatever perceived ills there are in the United States.
 Many point to Lithuania or Canada as models of how the U.S. could improve, and there certainly is room to improve.
 As I wrote in Cross Over: The New Model of Youth Basketball Development, with the amount of money invested in basketball in the United States, our goal should not be to be better than other countries, but to create the best possible developmental system.
 However, I am unsure if coach education is the answer.

 Some believe that coaches in the United States should have a degree in coaching, as do many coaches in Europe.
 This is not practical.
-I have two main problems with this:
+I have three main problems with this:

 - The vast majority of coaching jobs in the United States are volunteer or near-volunteer jobs.
 Does it make any sense for someone to get a Bachelor’s in coaching in order to get hired as a high school coach who has to teach a different subject as his or her primary job to earn the $1500 stipend to coach basketball?
 Until there are numerous full-time coaching jobs, requiring a degree makes little practical sense.